vjardin/zephyr-picoprobe-hello/README.md

        cp build/zephyr/zephyr.uf2 /media/$USER/RPI-RP2/

    The device will automatically reboot and start running.
-You'll see the red LED blinking.
+You'll see all five LEDs blinking.

 ### Method 2: Using picotool